List of commercially available roofing materials: Modified bitumen

-Modified Bitumen are long rolls of asphalt-based materials, that can be heat-welded, self-adhering asphalt-adhered, or installed with adhesive.
+Modified bitumen are long rolls of asphalt-based materials, that can be heat-welded, self-adhering asphalt-adhered, or installed with adhesive.
 Asphalt is mixed with polymers such as APP or SBS, then applied to fiberglass and/or polyester mat, seams sealed by locally melting the asphalt with heat, hot mopping of asphalt, or adhesive.
 Lends itself well to most applications.

-Built-up roof membrane (BUR)
+Built-up roof membrane

-Built-Up Roofs consist of multiple plies of bitumen-coated organic felt, polyester felt, or coated fiberglass felts.
+Built-up roofs (BURs) consist of multiple plies of bitumen-coated organic felt, polyester felt, or coated fiberglass felts.
 Three to five plies of felt are laminated to each other and to the substrate with hot asphalt, coal tar pitch, or made-for-purpose cold adhesive.
 Although the roof membrane can be left bare, it is typically covered with a thick flood coat of the bituminous adhesive and covered with gravel, mineral granules, or a reflective coating, each of which protects the BUR from ultraviolet (UV) light degradation (UV causes evaporation of tar and oxidation of asphalt).
 Gravel not only provides UV protection, it also helps accommodate sudden temperature changes (thermal shock), protects the surface from hail and mechanical damage, and increases the weight of the roof system to resist wind blow-off.